 Should I Keep My Motorcycle Insurance During the Winter Months?

 It’s recommended that you keep coverage all year in case of theft or other potential hazards even when you aren’t regularly using your motorcycle.
 There are some insurance companies that take into account that you’ll spend less time riding during colder seasons and will adjust their rates accordingly.

-Are There Any Discounts for Motorcycle Insurance?
+Are There Any Discounts Available?

 It varies from state to state and insurance provider to insurance provider, but there are some possible discounts for motorcycle insurance that you can use to your advantage.
 Some states and insurance providers can provide discounts if you pass a state-sponsored safety course, a “good driver” discount for people with clean records, or adding certain safety features to your motorcycle.
 Ask an insurance agent and look into your state laws to see which discounts you could qualify for.